On bi-enriched $\infty$-categories: Enriched -categories of enriched functors

 \end{theorem}

 \begin{proof}

-(1): By Corollary \ref{Univ} it suffices to see that the essential image of $\rho$ generates the target of $\rho$ under small colimits and left tensors and that for every $\Z \in \mM$ the left $\mV$-enriched functor preserves small colimits and is $\mV$-linear.
+(1): By Proposition \ref{innerhosty} and Theorem \ref{unipor3} there exists a unique left $\mV$-linear small colimits preserving extension $\theta$ of $\rho.$ By Corollary \ref{Univ} it suffices to see that the essential image of $\rho$ generates the target of $\rho$ under small colimits and left tensors and that for any $\Z \in \mM$ the left $\mV$-enriched functor preserves small colimits and is $\mV$-linear.
 This holds by Corollary \ref{yotul}.

 (2): The $\mV,\mV$-enriched functor corresponds to a left $\mV$-enriched functor $\theta': \mP\L\Env(\mM)_{\L\Enr}^\circledast\to\Enr\Fun_{\emptyset, \mV}(\mM^\op,\mV)^\circledast.$ By Proposition \ref{corok}, Proposition \ref{innerhosty} and Lemma \ref{colas} the left $\mV$-enriched functor $\theta'$ preserves small colimits and is left $\mV$-linear.
 Hence it is enough to see that $\theta'_{\mid \mM^\circledast}\simeq \theta_{\mid \mM^\circledast}$ by Proposition \ref{envvcor}.
 Both latter enriched functors correspond to the $\mV,\mV$-enriched functor